+All students must take and pass the Illinois Certification Health Content Test in order to obtain the health minor.

+Coaching Minor

-Coaching Minor 23-26 credit hours, including:
+23-26 credit hours, including:

-HPE 137 First Aid -or-

-HPE 225 Introduction to Athletic Training I HPE 150 Introduction to Physical Education HPE 195 Motor Learning and Human Motion Sport Management
+HPE 137 First Aid -or-HPE 225 Introduction to Athletic Training I HPE 150 History of Physical Education and Sport HPE 195 Motor Learning and Human Motion HPE 250 Introduction to Sport Management HPE 255 Methods of Teaching Team Sports HPE 257 Methods of Teaching Individual Sports HPE 260 Psychological Aspects of Coaching HPE 262 Sport in Modern Society Coaching Internship (one to three credit hours).

-HPE 250 HPE 255

-Teaching/Coaching Team Sports HPE 257 Teaching/Coaching Individual Sports HPE 260 Psychological Aspects of Coaching

-HPE 262 Sport in Modern Society

-Coaching Internship (one to three credit hours).
 Internship should be done with the age group in which the future coach wishes to work.

-Physical Education Minor

-19-23 credit hours, including:
+Physical Education Minor 19-23 credit hours, including:

 HPE 137 First Aid

-HPE 150 Introduction to Physical Education HPE 195 Motor Learning and Human Motion
+HPE 150 History of Physical Education and Sport

+HPE 195 Motor Learning and Human Motion

 HPE 250 Sport Management

-HPE 255 Teaching/Coaching Team Sports HPE 257 Teaching/Coaching Individual Sports One HPE 200 or higher-level course as an elective
+HPE 255 Methods of Teaching Team Sports

+HPE 257 Methods of Teaching Individual Sports

+One HPE 200 or higher-level course as an elective

 Wellness Minor

 21.5-22.5 credit hours, including:

+HPE 103 Weight Training

+HPE 121 Wellness

-BCM 140 Nutrition PSY 280 Drugs and Behavior HPE 121 Wellness HPE 103 Weight Training one cardiovascular course chosen from HPE 100-104 one lifetime activity course chosen from HPE 113, 118, 274, 276, 279 since a maximum of eight credit hours of physical education activity courses may count toward graduation requirements, if HPE 113 or 118 is taken to fulfill the lifetime activity requirement, a minimum of 121 credit hours is needed to graduate three credit hours from Religion, Philosophy, or Leadership, Ethics and three credit hours from Sociology and Anthropology or a three credit hour internship in community service\ \To be agreed upon with faculty advisor when the minor is planned.
+BCM 140 Nutrition

+PSY 280 Drugs and Behavior

+one cardiovascular course chosen from HPE 100-104

+one lifetime activity course chosen from HPE 113, 118, 274, 276, 279

+since a maximum of eight credit hours of physical education activity courses may count toward graduation requirements, if HPE 113 or 118 is taken to fulfill the lifetime activity requirement, a minimum of 121 credit hours is needed to graduate

+three credit hours from Religion, Philosophy, or Leadership, Ethics and

+Values\

+three credit hours from Sociology and Anthropology or a three credit hour internship in community service\

+\To be agreed upon with faculty advisor when the minor is planned.

 All students taking HPE coursework:

 A maximum of eight credit hours may be earned in physical education activity courses.

 Varsity Athletics

 Students who participate in varsity athletics may register for two credit hours at the start of the main sports season for that sport.
 This credit counts towards the eight credit hour physical education activity limit.
 Students must register for varsity athletics credit within the first two weeks of the term, per CCIW/NCAA guidelines.

 100 Multi-Activities (2.00)

 Physical education activity course.